Interview with the author, Olachi Okoroafor

 How much of the book is based on your experiences?

-I haven’t been bullied, but I have siblings who have been bullied or segregated due to their skin color, so part of my writing is my empathy for how they felt.
+I haven’t been bullied, but I have siblings who have been bullied or segregated due to their skin colour, so part of my writing is my empathy for how they felt.
 There were also times I have felt like no one was listening to me, and I wrote about how Amaka felt when it seemed her mother was not listening to her.

 Are there any similarities between you and Amaka, the main character?